New Cadet Welcome and basic instructions

-Voice communication is a requirement for the Aces Wild so be sure to download Discord and join the Aces Wild.
-When you connect, be sure to set your nickname up on Discord in accordance with the rules and regulations linked above (CDT.
-Nickname).
+Voice communication is a requirement for the Aces Wild so be sure to download Discord and join the Aces Wild server.
+When you connect, set your nickname on Discord in accordance with the rules and regulations linked above (e.g., CDT Nickname).

 Check Roster and Permissions

-Be sure to double check your forum and Discord permissions and that you are listed on the official roster.
+Be sure to double check your Discord permissions and that you are listed on the official roster.
 Being on the roster ensures that your time spent in the Aces Wild towards finishing your probationary period and attaining time based ranks is accurately tracked.
-Having the appropriate permissions will allow you to get access to areas of the forums such as this which are needed to keep you up to date with Aces Wild events.
-It will also allow you to join Discord channels for drill nights.
+Having the appropriate permissions will allow you to get access to areas of the Discord such as this which are needed to keep you up to date with Aces Wild events and drop nights.

 As stated in the rules and regulations above, Cadets are expected to drop once per week just like the other companies.
 Drop with as many companies as possible so you can find one that meets your play style and availability.

-We also put a lot of important information out on the forums and Discord stickies.
-Be sure that you check them regularly for information and update.
+We also put a lot of important information on Discord, particularly the Dispatch Channel.
+Be sure that you check regularly for information and updates.

 Request a Company

-As you near the end of your 30 days, you must fill out a form to transition from Probationary Status to Awaiting Assignment.
-This form will ask a few basic questions about how the Aces Wild operate and which company you would like to call home.
+As you near the end of your 30 days, you must fill out a form that will ask a few basic questions about how the Aces Wild operate and which company you would like to call home.
 This must be done before you are allowed to join a company.